nmd2k/Data-Scientist-Udacity/Project-1/blog.md

 **How Much Do Airbnbs in Seattle Cost?**

-Let’s talk money.
-We analyzed the price distribution across Seattle’s Airbnbs, and the results were pretty diverse.
+Let’s talk money 💰.
+I analyzed the price distribution across Seattle’s Airbnbs, and the results were pretty diverse.
 The majority of listings fall between \$75 and \$150 per night, but prices can vary dramatically, with some luxury properties going as high as \$1,000 per night.

 ![Image](./imgs/price_distribution.png)